launchdarkly/api-client-python/docs/CodeReferencesApi.md

 Delete repository

-Delete a repository with the specified name
+Delete a repository with the specified name.

 ### Example